Mercedes cars to face more emissions tests in Germany

 The Transport Ministry summoned officials from Daimler, which owns the Mercedes-Benz brand, to a meeting on Thursday to explain why some vehicles showed high levels of emissions under certain driving conditions.

 Engine management systems and software have come under scrutiny ever since Volkswagen admitted in Sept.
-2015 that it had installed programs which cheat diesel emissions tests.
+2015 that it had installed programmes which cheat diesel emissions tests.

 "It was agreed that Mercedes vehicles will be tested by the KBA," a ministry spokesman said on Friday, adding that Daimler had been cooperative and had reiterated its vehicles conform with emissions regulations.